Srirasmi Suwadee: Divorce and loss of title

 A letter asking for Srirasmi's family to be stripped of their royal name was sent to the interior ministry in November 2014.
 The letter was sent by her husband, Crown Prince Vajiralongkorn, after allegations of corruption against seven of her relatives.
 On 11 December 2014, the Royal Thai Government Gazette announced that Srirasmi relinquished her royal title, presumably due to the corruption affairs that involved her family.
 Srirasmi was granted a payment of 200 million baht (US$6 million) by Maha Vajiralongkorn in exchange for her relinquishment.
 The money was paid out of the Crown Property Bureau, as confirmed by the Ministry of Finance.

-After Srirasmi's divorce, her parents, father Apiruj Suwadee and mother Wanthanee, were arrested for Lèse-majesté.
+After Srirasmi's divorce, her parents, father Apiruj Suwadee, 72, and mother Wanthanee, 66, were arrested for lèse-majesté.
 The two later admitted to misusing their royal connection 12 years prior, which led to a former neighbor being jailed on bogus fraud charges.
-Both were sentenced to five years in prison, which was reduced to two and a half years.
+Both were sentenced to five years in prison, reduced to two and a half years after pleading guilty to defaming the monarchy.
+One week later, her brothers Maj.
+Natthapol Suwadee, Narong Suwadee and Sitthisak Suwadee were jailed for five-and-a-half years.
+She chose to embrace a monastic life as a maechi, residing in simplicity while effectively being under house arrest.